Vivprime/HR-dashboard/README.md

 types of informations used in the dashboard :

-Total Employees
+Total Employees,
-male
+male,
-female
+female,
-job level
+job level,
-cab availability
+cab availability,
-on service
+on service,
-will retire soon
+will retire soon,
-service year
+service year,
-due for promotion
+due for promotion,
-not due
+not due.

 created new measures using dax formula and made the hr dashboard dynmaic and injteractive to the user. they can find all the requirement needed in the dashboard and check anything and work on it for the business insights, recession,opening jobs, hikes to the employess.